MaartenTrekop/maartentrekop/README.md

 Im a beginner software developer still in school, on this page you'll see all sorts of diverent projects i am consisting of HTML / CSS / JS / Angular / Java.

+Im also very interested in photography, the second instagram link is a link to my Photography account.

 Skills: JS / HTML / CSS / JAVA / ANGULAR

 - 🔭 I’m currently working on Persone site